-Setting aside the 0.1-mile loop through the main grove, which doesn't really qualify as a hike, the Lookout Point loop is the best hike in Richardson Grove.
-It starts in the park’s impressive main grove, then climbs to a fine old-growth upland grove.
-In terms of sheer size, the upland redwoods don’t even begin to compare to the lowland redwoods, but the old-growth uplands still have a certain spare beauty not found in any second-growth forest.
-It's interesting to compare the two environments and appreciate the environmental context in which the lowland redwood groves existed.
+This is the best of Richardson Grove’s upland hikes.
+It starts in the park’s impressive lowland grove and climbs to a small old-growth upland grove, then returns and makes a loop of the lowland trails.
+It’s interesting to compare the two different environments; although the upland redwoods don’t even begin to compare to the lowland redwoods, the old-growth uplands still have a certain spare beauty not found in any second-growth forest.
+Seeing the different environments also gives you more of an appreciation for the lowland redwoods.

 From the parking lot in front of the visitor center, head north through the main grove.
+This is by far the most impressive section of redwoods in the park, and if you can ignore the roar of cars and trucks just a few yards away, it’s really a superb patch of old growth.
+The grove is pure redwood and very open, allowing views of the treetops.
 Reaching the entrance road, turn left, cross under Highway 101, and immediately turn left again.
-The trail follows the highway, cars and trucks roaring by just a few yards away.
+The trail follows the highway.

 After just a few yards, turn left onto the Lookout Point Trail.
 This is the least interesting part of the loop, climbing through mostly non-redwood forest.
+The woods are a dense mass of foliage and the trail is lined with huckleberry shrubs.
 Lookout Point is now obscured with trees and doesn’t offer much of a view, although you can get a glimpse of the river and the open, grassy flatlands of the French’s Camp area.

-When you reach the "Campground" sign again, turn left.
-The trail ascends and then descends through upland redwood forest.
+Turn left at the next intersection.
+The trail ascends and then descends through upland redwood forest with a few mid-sized redwoods.
 After returning to the campground, retrace your path back to the main grove.
-To finish the hike, take the loops through the main grove, both north and south of the Visitor Center.